ZonghaoLi777/githubTrending/README.md

 ## C++

+* 【2025-01-25】[cdozdil / OptiScaler](https://github.com/cdozdil/OptiScaler) - OptiScaler is middleware that enables various upscaling technologies in DLSS2-only games.
+It allows non-Nvidia users to use upscaling by applying DLSS2 inputs to XeSS, FSR2, or FSR3.
 * 【2025-01-23】[moudey / Shell](https://github.com/moudey/Shell) - Powerful context menu manager for Windows File Explorer
 * 【2025-01-22】[borglab / gtsam](https://github.com/borglab/gtsam) - GTSAM is a library of C++ classes that implement smoothing and mapping (SAM) in robotics and vision, using factor graphs and Bayes networks as the underlying computing paradigm rather than sparse matrices.
 * 【2025-01-21】[TDesktop-x64 / tdesktop](https://github.com/TDesktop-x64/tdesktop) - 64Gram (unofficial Telegram Desktop)